VPatel286/School-Management-System/README.md

 # **School Management System**

+**All the code file it's on Master branch and all the documentation is on main branch**

 The **School Management System** is a web-based application designed to streamline administrative tasks in educational institutions.
 It provides features for managing student and teacher information, attendance tracking, grade handling, and reporting.

 ---